 There's LTE on board for voice calls, a voice assistant named CLOVA and translation between English, Chinese, Korean and Japanese.
 Plus there's a range of strap colours and four dog emoji watch faces.No word on price, release date or global availability for the AKI just yet.

 Following up on its initial, affordable first generation effort, Lineable is back with more advanced tracking features and an all-new form factor.

 Lasting up to a week on a single charge, the Junior brings SOS alerts, location tracking and geofencing, and handily also offers alerts on the watch face for when the device is removed from the child's wrist.
 For the kids themselves, fitness tracking is also available in real time, and, with this also being a watch, the time and other smartwatch-style features are also on board.

-There's no word yet on pricing, since the device is only set for launch this summer, but the fact it's taking advantage of Long Range Network - the IoT standard led by LoRa - and has fencing features means it will almost certainly come with a monthly subscription.
+There's no word yet on pricing, since the device is only set for launch this summer and isn't on sale yet, but the fact it's taking advantage of Long Range Network - the IoT standard led by LoRa - and has fencing features means it will almost certainly come with a monthly subscription.